Man who attacked Canada's parliament had troubled, transient past

 "It just floors me because he was all right," Mark said.
 "Maybe he was mentally challenged or something.
 What causes somebody to snap like that?"

-(Additional reporting by Richard Valdmanis and Peter Henderson in Ottawa; Writing by Andrea Hopkins; Editing by Peter Galloway, Frances Kerry, Robert Birsel)
+(Additional reporting by Richard Valdmanis and Peter Henderson in Ottawa; Writing by Andrea Hopkins; Editing by Peter Galloway and Frances Kerry)